sophieam/bat-in-summer/README.md

 # Small bat in summer

+Check <b>batinsummer.R</> for the code that Sophie and Mari worked on.
+The rest is from Myranda and Thorbjorn's special pensum last year.

-<sup>1</sup>: Clark, C. W. & Mangel, M. *Dynamic state variable models in ecology: methods and applications*.
+Main source: Clark, C. W. & Mangel, M. *Dynamic state variable models in ecology: methods and applications*.
 (Oxford University Press, 2000).